 The Urgent Care Clinic is a service for urgent medical problems.

-Urgent problems include sudden, serious, and unexpected illnesses, injuries, or conditions which require immediate medical attention.
+Urgent problems include sudden, serious, and unexpected illnesses, injuries, or conditions that require immediate medical attention.

 Worker injury for UC Berkeley employees: If your injury or illness arose or occurred in the course of your employment, you should provide this information to the Urgent Care triage nurse/front desk staff at the time of your first visit to initiate billing of your Workers Compensation carrier.

 What to expect in Urgent Care: